 How to Maximize Your ROI with Finance Transformation

-Private equity firms have different focuses and resulting strategies for how they will get the most return on their investments.
+Private equity firms have different focuses and resulting strategies for how to ensure they get the most return on their investments.

-For those firms that invest in small to mid-market companies, the finance and accounting organization in new portfolio companies is often a good place to find optimization opportunities, which can be grouped into three main buckets: people, processes and technology.
+For firms that invest in small to mid-market companies, the finance and accounting organization in new portfolio companies is often a good place to find optimization opportunities.
+To set yourself up for finance transformation success, it’s essential to focus on four main areas: leadership, processes, technology and people.

 4 Key Areas to Focus on When Considering Finance Transformation

-Install the right professional financial management (if it’s not already in place).
-This could mean a CFO for some companies, or maybe a Controller/VP of Finance is sufficient if the company is smaller and there won’t be much M&A, financing activity, or balance sheet management.
+To begin, install the right professional financial management (if it’s not already in place).
+This could mean a CFO for some companies — but perhaps a Controller/VP of Finance is sufficient if the company is smaller and there won’t be much M&A, financing activities or balance sheet management.

-Good financial team management will be the foundation to effectively accomplishing the rest of the next steps.
+Good financial team management is the foundation to driving successful finance transformation and effectively accomplishing company goals.

-Perform an assessment of the current processes.
-Process deficiencies can be the No. 1 culprit that contributes to a trickle down of other major problems.
+It’s essential to perform an assessment of your current processes to identify issues and areas of improvement, as process deficiencies are the No. 1 culprit that contributes to a trickle down of other major problems.

 When created for legacy purposes and never reviewed, processes typically require unnecessary steps that take too long to perform.

-These additional steps slow down reporting and, therefore, slow the business’ ability to react to changes and new information.
+These additional steps slow down reporting — and your ability to react to changes and new information.
 In this case, accounting becomes a bottleneck, so streamlining or removing poorly constructed or obsolete processes can improve monthly close, reporting time and accuracy.

 Processes leave room for human error.
 These mistakes can result in inaccurate reporting — or worse, incorrect invoicing of customers or handling of vendor bills.